-I was scrolling through Instagram a couple months ago when I saw the ad for Fohm Co.
+I was scrolling through Instagram a couple months ago when I saw the ad for Fohm.
 I almost ignored it.
 Okay, I get it: “Warby Parker for hand soap” or whatever.
-But then I looked a little closer and saw the hand beneath the dispenser was actually holding a square of toilet paper.
+But then I looked a little closer and saw that the hand beneath the dispenser was actually holding a square of toilet paper.
 I was intrigued.
-No ordinary soap dispenser, the Fohm is actually meant for toilet paper; it turns Charmin (or Cottonelle or Seventh Generation or whatever) into “wet wipes” by spurting out a dollop of skin-safe foam.
+No ordinary soap dispenser, the Fohm is actually meant for toilet paper; it turns Charmin (or Cottonelle or Seventh Generation or whatever) into wet wipes by spurting out a dollop of skin-safe foam.

-Curious to try it out, I called in a Fohm Co. starter kit and have been testing it for two months now.
-To be completely honest, I was secretly hoping it’d be a dud.
-I didn’t want to write about my wet-wipe experience on a widely circulated website, and I didn’t want my name forever Google-bonded with “wet wipes” but unfortunately, I really like this thing so here we are.
+Curious to try it out, I called in a Fohm starter kit and have been testing it for two months now.
+To be completely honest, I was secretly hoping it would be a dud.
+I didn’t want to write about my wet-wipe experience on a widely circulated website, and I didn’t want my name forever Google-bonded with wet wipes, but unfortunately I really like this thing, so here we are.

 The main question is why you’d use something like Fohm when you could just use wet wipes.
 Wet wipes are a great solution in a lot of ways, but they have some unintended consequences, mainly stemming from the fact that while they’re marketed as “flushable wipes,” they aren’t so flushable.
 Unlike toilet paper, they don’t easily break down in the septic system, which can lead to a host of problems.
-And while it’s a pricier proposition (a pack of wet wipes will cost you about $14 for 336 wipes, whereas a $21 bottle of Fohm solution should last you three months), it’s much better for the municipal sewage system.
+And while it’s a pricier proposition (a pack of wet wipes will cost you about $26 for 336 wipes, whereas a $38 refill pack of Fohm solution should last you about ten months), it’s much better for the municipal-sewage system.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.